MarkusBordihn/BOs-Lobby/README.md

 - Provides /lobby, /mining, /fishing and /spawn commands for the players.
 - Changed automatically the user game mode depending on the dimension (excluding ops).
 - Customization over the config file and data files, if needed.
-- Default lobby will be automatically expand with additional features.
+- Default lobby will be automatically expand with additional features like hidden places.
 - Automatically transfer users to the lobby on first join or after server restart.
 - Fall damage and fire damage protection for wrongly set default world spawn point.